Interview with Marco Melgrati

 Nowadays there seems to be an overdose of input.
 The real problem seems like a lack of time and desire to get deeper into what is being done.
 If someone has the time to search for materials, there is everything anyone would want.
 When such a lack of effort or maybe the opportunity doesn’t exist, it’s easy for art to become similar to everything that is already popular just for ease.

-All images with courtesy of Marco Melgrati
+All images courtesy of Marco Melgrati, shared with permission

 www.instagram.com/m_melgrati